LiquidBricks/nats-graph/bench/graph/README.md

 # Graph Benchmarks (micro + workloads + scale)

-This harness wraps the NATS-backed graph provider with three suites:
+This harness wraps the graph providers (NATS, Redis, or in-memory) with three suites:

 - **micro**: step-level latency (reads, expands, filters, writes) using the smallest dataset (S1/uniform).
 - **workload**: 10 traversal shapes that mirror common Gremlin usage on a mid-size dataset (S2/uniform by default).